 An assignment will be distributed on the last day of the teaching week.
 This builds upon the learning of the week, allowing you to test and extend your understanding through application outside the classroom.
-It also provides, through the subsequent submission within a six-week time frame, the basis for assessment; all assignments are treated as formal examinations of the University.

 To earn the MSc, you must complete also a short project and dissertation in the area of software and systems security.
 The project needs to be an original demonstration of ability and understanding, but there is no requirement to advance the state of the art in the field.
 You need only choose and apply an appropriate selection of existing ideas and techniques provided that their choice, the process of application, and any outcomes are properly explained.